civicrm/composer-compile-plugin/doc/develop.md

 * `pre-compile-task`: Fires before executing a specific `task`.
 * `post-compile-task`: Fires after executing a specific `task`.

+### pre/post-compile-list

+* The `-compile-list` events fire sometime after all packages are downloaded (but sometime before the tasks are executed).
+* The `-compile-list` events fire separately for each package.
+* Currently, there are some limitations in how packages are visited. (*If the limitations become problematic, they may change with only a minor version increment.*)
+    * The `-compile-list` events only fire for packages which have an explicit task-list. (*This may change to fire for all installed packages, even if they initially have an empty task-list.*)
+    * The order of visited packages is not guaranteed.
+Package A may fire before or after package B. (*This may change to some trivial but reproducible ordering -- e.g. alphabetical.)

+### Tip: Dry Run

-Note: The `compile` command supports a dry-run mode.
+The `compile` command supports a dry-run mode.
 All events will fire normally during dry-run.
 This is important to support subscribers which manipulate task definitions.
 However, if (hypothetically), a subscriber had some significant side-effects (like creating files), then it would be important to consult `$event->isDryRun()`.